chaosmaou/wivrn-guide/README.md

 	+ Expect some extra troubleshooting and setup, as per this guide.
 Knowledge is key, and although the switch from Windows to Linux seems daunting, it just takes learning and practice like with anything.
 This guide should help you on your journey, and make things far more painless for you.

 ---

-# Tested Linux Distributions
+## Tested Linux Distributions

 *NOTE: this section is based on my own recommendations, experiences, and testing.
 There are as many Linux distributions as stars in the night sky, so this is not a comprehensive list.*

-I have personally tested VR in both [Bazzite](https://bazzite.gg/) and [CachyOS](https://wiki.cachyos.org/cachyos_basic/why_cachyos/).
+I have personally tested VR in both [Bazzite](https://bazzite.gg/), [CachyOS](https://wiki.cachyos.org/cachyos_basic/why_cachyos/) and [PikaOS](https://wiki.pika-os.com/en/home).

+### Bazzite

-* [Bazzite](https://bazzite.gg/) is an semi-immutable distro by [universal blue](https://universal-blue.org/) based on [Fedora Atomic](https://fedoraproject.org/atomic-desktops/).
+[Bazzite](https://bazzite.gg/) is an semi-immutable distro by [universal blue](https://universal-blue.org/) based on [Fedora Atomic](https://fedoraproject.org/atomic-desktops/).
 A highly simplified distro, it is mainly designed for ease of use and is very beginner friendly.
 Mainly uses [Flatpak](https://flatpak.org/) for applications which can easily be installed via the [Bazaar](https://github.com/kolunmi/bazaar) app store.
 The system is much more locked down that traditional distros, and it is mainly geared towards HTPC setups with controllers.
 Also has builds for handhelds like the SteamDeck.

+### CachyOS

-* [CachyOS](https://wiki.cachyos.org/cachyos_basic/why_cachyos/) is a traditional rolling release distribution based on [Arch Linux](https://archlinux.org/).
+[CachyOS](https://wiki.cachyos.org/cachyos_basic/why_cachyos/) is a traditional rolling release distribution based on [Arch Linux](https://archlinux.org/).
 CachyOS has gained a lot of momentum the past year, and recently reached #1 most popular distro on Distrowatch.
-Features the complexity and flexibility that Arch offers, but simplifies a lot of the setup and comes with tons of tweaks specific to newer hardware.
+Features the complexity and flexibility that Arch offers, but simplifies a lot of the setup and comes with tons of tweaks specific to newer hardware, as well as a great GUI installer.
+Features x86_64-v3 optimised packages for newer CPUs as optional choice during installation.

+### PikaOS

+[PikaOS](https://wiki.pika-os.com/en/home) is a fairly new rolling release distro based on [Debian](https://www.debian.org/intro/why_debian).
+Unlike Bazzite, PikaOS is a traditional distro that doesn't lock down the system.
+Features tons of gaming related tweaks like CachyOS, but requires more modern CPUs that support x86_64-v3.
+A stable base with updated applications thanks to custom packages and Flatpaks, PikaOS uses [Discover](https://apps.kde.org/discover/) as it's app store.
+Similar to Bazaar that Bazzite uses, Discover is much more mature and features full category sorting.

+---
 ## Choosing a Distribution

 My recommendation for a distro is very simplified, but should get you setup on the right track.

-* Have a hard time with learning new things or using Linux?
-Try Bazzite.
-* Experienced or wanting more control?
-Try CachyOS.
+### CachyOS

-I personally use CachyOS for it's flexbility and availability of most software due to the [Arch User Repository](https://aur.archlinux.org/).
+CachyOS is hailed for it's flexibility, speed, and availability of most software due to the [Arch User Repository](https://aur.archlinux.org/).
 CachyOS is also a traditional distro that uses native packages.
+I wouldn't recommend CachyOS to novice computer users.
+Expect things to work out of the box, but if you want to tweak it you need to learn to ready CachyOS and ArchWiki documentation in detail or you will run into issues.

+The AUR also can be very dangerous if you do not fully check and understand PKGBUILDs -- recently malware was discovered on the AUR that many users installed.

+### Bazzite

-Bazzite is best serves as a HTPC hooked up to a large TV.
-Bazzite can autostart inside of Steam Home, giving the Steam PC experience on large screens.
+Bazzite is best served as a HTPC hooked up to a large TV.
+Bazzite can auto-start inside of Steam Home, giving the Steam PC experience on large screens.
+It's desktop experience is very good though, and fully useable on desktops as an everyday operating systems.

+### PikaOS

+PikaOS is still a very new distro without a proven track record, but is still ready for daily use.
+Very beginner friendly like Bazzite, but features similar performance and tweaks like CachyOS, this is a very good distro.
+This is a good choice if you are familiar with Debian and prefer having a very stable base.
+Note that because it is based on Debian, certain packages related to your desktop environment will be slighty more out of date compared to the other distros.

+---
-# WiVRn Dashboard Installation
+## WiVRn

 [WiVRn](https://github.com/WiVRn/WiVRn) wirelessly connects a standalone VR headset to a Linux computer.
 You can then play PCVR games on the headset while processing is done on the computer.

+### WiVRn Installation

 The installation method for WiVRn will vary depending on your distro of choice.

-## Bazzite:

-Bazzite is an immutable distro with much of the system locked down to prevent user editing of the system files and/or configs.
-The main OS is based on images, and nearly all applications run in Flatpaks or Appimages.

-If using Bazzite, you can simply install the WiVRn server from "Bazaar", the Flatpak manager installed on your system by default.
-Open the program and use the search icon in the top left to search for "wivrn" and install the Flatpak onto your system.
+#### Bazzite/PikaOS

+Search for "WiVRn" in your package manager of choice (Bazaar on Bazzite and Discover and PikaOS) and install the Flatpak for it.

 ![Bazaar Flatpak Manager](./assets/images/bazaar_wivrn.webp)

-## CachyOS:
+#### CachyOS

 If you are on CachyOS, you can use the following command to use paru to install it from [Arch User Repository](https://aur.archlinux.org/packages/wivrn-dashboard):

 >`paru -S wivrn-dashboard`

-# WiVRn Dashboard Setup
+## WiVRn Setup

 Go ahead and launch WiVRn via your application launcher if you have not already.